-The dsPIC30F is a single-cycle instruction flow architecture; therefore, concurrent operation of the DSP engine with MCU instruction flow is not possible.
-However, some MCU ALU and DSP engine resources may be used concurrently by the same instruction (e.g., ED, EDAC).
+The dsPIC30F is a single-cycle instruction flow architecture, therefore, concurrent operation of the DSP engine with MCU instruction flow is not possible.
+However, some MCU ALU and DSP engine resources may be used concurrently by the same instruction (e.g., EDA, EDAC).
+See Table 2-2.

-The DSP engine also has the capability to perform inherent accumulator-to-accumulator operations, which require no additional data.
-These instructions are ADD, SUB and NEG.
 The DSP engine has various options selected through various bits in the CPU Core Configuration register (CORCON), as listed below:

 - 1. Fractional or integer DSP multiply (IF). - 2.
 Signed or unsigned DSP multiply (US). - 3.
 Conventional or convergent rounding (RND). - 4.
 Automatic saturation on/off for ACCA (SATA). - 5.
-Automatic saturation on/off for ACCB (SATB). - 6.
-Automatic saturation on/off for writes to data memory (SATDW). - 7.
-Accumulator Saturation mode selection (ACCSAT).
+Automatic saturation on/off for ACCB (SATB). - Automatic saturation on/off for writes to data memory (SATDW). - Accumulator Saturation mode selection (ACCSAT).